EDCD/EDDN/docs/Running-this-software.md

    to install under `~/.local/` instead.

+   There is an example systemd setup in `contrib/systemd` that assumes this local installation.

    If you install into `/usr/local/` then there are SysV style init.d scripts in `contrib/init.d/` for running the components.
 They will need the `DAEMON` lines tweaking for running from another location.